ilyacantor/AODv3/replit.md

     - Removed conflicting "Governance Trinity" (AND) logic from derived_classifications.py and aod_agent_reconcile.py
     - Removed complex "contact point" logic that prevented zombie classification when IdP/CMDB existed
 14. **Fail-Safe to Clean (Dec 2025)**: When no activity timestamps are available (from observations or plane records), assets fail-safe to CLEAN instead of being classified as STALE.
 Principle: **"You can't prove abandonment without evidence."** This prevents false positive zombie classification when timestamp data is missing.
 Only assets with PROVEN stale activity (timestamps > 90 days old) can become zombies.
+15. **Cloud Reason Codes Removed (Dec 2025)**: Removed `HAS_CLOUD`/`NO_CLOUD` reason codes from reconciliation output.
+Cloud presence is NOT used in shadow/zombie/parked classification (governance = IdP OR CMDB only).
+Including cloud codes in reason output was causing confusion where assets appeared to be flagged as zombie "because of NO_CLOUD" when cloud is actually irrelevant to classification.
+Cloud presence is still used for the "anchored" predicate but not emitted as a reason code.

 **Performance Optimizations (Dec 2025):**
 The correlation pipeline was optimized to reduce large snapshot processing time: